ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 Note that in D structs can not be declared with a `this(){...}` constructor except to disable it using `@disable this();`, otherwise it is controlled by the compiler.
 The third constructor uses `auto ref` so that if an <a href="https://ddili.org/ders/d.en/lvalue_rvalue.html">lvalue</a> (named variable) is submitted it is passed as a reference and if an `rvalue` (literal) is submitted it is passed as a value type and copied.

-Next the getters and setters for the real and imaginary part are given by:
+Next the getters and setters for the real and imaginary parts are given by:

 ```d
 struct Complex(T)